-Two suspects identified in deadly Quebec City mosque attack
+One suspect in custody after six killed in ‘terrorist attack’ at Quebec mosque

 Hollande, whose country has suffered a string of Islamic extremist attacks, said in a statement that “it was the Québécois spirit of peace and openness that the terrorists wanted to harm” in Sunday’s attack.

 The mosque, also known as La Grande mosquée in the west end of the city, has been the target of vandalism in the past.
 Last June during Ramadan, a pig’s head was left outside the mosque.
-The head was wrapped in paper and accompanied by a note that said “Bonne appetit.”
+The head was wrapped in paper and accompanied by a note that said “Bonne appetit [sic].”

 In the middle of the night the mosque posted a message on its Facebook page: “All our thoughts for children to whom we must announce the deaths of their dads.
 May Allah lend them patience and endurance.”